compucorp/uk.co.compucorp.membershipextras/readme.md

 Also, the repository of our webform companion Drupal module is [here](https://github.com/compucorp/webform_civicrm_membership_extras).

 ## Do I need to configure Membership Extras?
+**Note: This extension disables the core extension "Contribution Cancel Action" by default, it does not function properly with it being installed**

 Membership Extras is a plug and play extension.
 Most of the generic functionality works out of the box.

 There are a few exceptions where we chose to not presumptively configure for you during the extension installation mainly due to those configurations vary largely from organisation to organisation.